-121 Despite helping to augment carbon capture and storage, wolves are being culled in many parts 122 of the boreal forest to meet specific values for conserving other threatened wildlife species that 123 are vulnerable to wolf predation (Hebblewhite, 2017; Maher et al., 2020).
-This reflects a willingness of managers to overlook the need to take a holistic perspective that considers the 124 125 functional roles of animals in their entirety.
-In a more holistic context, the release from predation 126 pressure could cause moose populations to increase and heavily browse growing trees, thereby 127 changing tree species composition and biomass across the landscape (Jaeger et al., 2017).
-Heavy 128 browsing, especially of regenerating trees, reduces forest canopy height and closure and causes soil warming (Bonan, 1992; Kielland & Bryant, 1998; Schmitz et al., 2003) resulting in lower 129 130 humidity, warmer and drier soils, and hence CO_2 release via increased soil microbial respiration 131 (Crowther et al., 2016) or increased frequency and intensity of forest fires (Schmitz et al., 2003).
-132 Thus, failing to account for moose effects when taking measures to conserve other wildlife in 133 this ecosystem could lead to conflicts with carbon offset investments.
-In addition, large scale and 134 widespread timber extraction is an essential source of economic and social welfare of local 135 communities (Yona et al., 2018).
-Rising moose abundances, consequent to wolf culling, could 136 reduce timber production as well (Schmitz, 2005; Wam et al., 2005).
-But moose cannot be
+But in many parts of the boreal forest, wolves are being culled to meet values for conserving other threatened wildlife species that are vulnerable to wolf predation (Hebblewhite 2017, Maher et al. 2020).
+Once released from predation pressure, moose populations can increase and heavily browse growing trees, thereby changing tree species composition and biomass across the landscape (Jaeger et al. 2017).
+Heavy browsing, especially of regenerating trees, reduces forest canopy height and closure and causes soil warming (Bonan 1992; Kielland and Bryant 1998; Schmitz et al. 2003) resulting in lower humidity, warmer and drier soils, and hence CO2 release via increased soil microbial respiration (Crowther et al. 2016) or increased frequency and intensity of forest fires (Schmitz et al. 2003).
+Thus, failing to account for moose effects when taking measures to conserve other wildlife in this ecosystem could lead to conflicts with carbon offset investments.
+In addition, large scale and widespread timber extraction is an essential source of economic and social welfare of local communities (Yona et al. 2018).
+Rising moose abundances, consequent to wolf culling, could reduce timber production as well (Schmitz 2005,

-137 eliminated from the landscape entirely to avoid negative impacts on timber production or carbon 138 storage.
-This is because the species is valued by local communities for providing hunting 139 opportunities and provisioning and social and cultural services (Bélisle et al., 2021; Natcher 140 2009; Timmerman & Rogers, 2005; Wam et al., 2005).
-141 Hence, sustaining a boreal nature-based economy for these different values requires treating 142 the three sectors-wildlife, timber and carbon-in a functionally integrated way, yet they 143 currently are not (Chapin & Whiteman, 1998; McCarney et al., 2007; Yona et al., 2019).
-Here 144 we illustrate how to undertake such an integrative, ecologically informed functional examination 145 to reveal the economic benefits and opportunity costs of explicitly managing the interplay and 146 trade-offs among the different trophic compartments of the boreal ecosystem.
-This entails 147 consideration beyond mere existence value of moose (Krutilla, 1967) to account for their 148 functional role as drivers of economic return via impacts on timber production, via impacts on 149 forest carbon uptake and storage in tree and soil biomass, and via hunting revenue.
-While the 150 additional provisioning and cultural services (Bélisle et al., 2021; Natcher 2009; Timmerman & 151 Rogers, 2005; Wam et al., 2005) could also be considered in bioeconomic analyses (e.g., 152 Ansuategi et al., 2019; Armstrong et al., 2017; Enriquez & Finnoff, 2021), our focus on moose 153 foraging and hunting impacts on ecosystem carbon capture and storage carbon is intended to 154 highlight the underappreciated fact that moose management can change the direct impact of 155 moose on whole ecosystem functionality and hence on key regulatory and provisioning 156 ecosystem services of boreal forests.
-157 Our analysis considers the three-way interaction between (i) managing for forest carbon
+Wam et al. 2005).
+But moose cannot be eliminated from the landscape entirely to avoid negative impacts on timber production.
+This is because the species is valued by local communities for providing hunting opportunities and provisioning and social and cultural services (Timmerman and Rogers 2005, Wam et al. 2005, Natcher 2009, Bélisle et al. 2021).

-158 sequestration and storage in tree and soil biomass vs (ii) managing for tree biomass carbon 159 removal from timber harvest vs (iii) managing for tree biomass carbon removal and alteration of
+Sustaining a boreal nature-based economy for these different values requires treating the three sectors-wildlife, timber and carbon-in a functionally integrated way, yet they currently are not (Chapin and Whiteman 1998, McCarney et al. 2007, Yona et al. 2019).
+Here we illustrate how to undertake such an integrative, ecologically informed functional examination to reveal the economic benefits and opportunity costs of explicitly managing the interplay and trade-offs among the different trophic compartments of the boreal ecosystem.
+This entails consideration beyond mere existence value of moose (Krutilla 1967) to account for their functional role as drivers of economic return via impacts on timber production, via impacts on forest carbon uptake and storage in tree and soil biomass, and via hunting revenue.
+Our analysis considers the threeway interaction between (i) managing for forest carbon sequestration and storage in tree and soil biomass vs (ii) managing for tree biomass carbon removal from timber harvest vs (iii) managing for tree biomass carbon removal and alteration of soil processes arising from changes in moose abundance, and hence browsing impacts.
+The key insight from our analysis is that rising carbon prices can incentivize the destruction of dynamic nature via large reductions in moose population density to ensure the maximization of the benefit of the nature-based solution.
+This arises because a carbon market can quickly provide an income stream that becomes far larger than any revenue from hunting or other ecosystem service values for moose.
+This can in turn create issues about the fairness of wealth distribution among local communities living within boreal forests.

-160 soil processes arising from changes in moose abundance, and hence browsing impacts.
-The key 161 insight from our analysis is that rising carbon prices can incentivize significant alteration of dynamic nature via large reductions in moose population density to ensure the maximization of 162 163 the benefit of the nature-based solution.
-This arises because a carbon market can quickly provide 164 an income stream that becomes far larger than any revenue from hunting or other ecosystem 165 service values for moose.
-This can in turn create issues about the fairness of wealth distribution 166 among local communities living within boreal forests.
-The insights we offer have potentially significant, broad scale implications given that 167 geographically boreal forests of northern Canada and Russia cover 10 percent of the earth's land area.
+The insights we offer have potentially significant, broad scale implications given that geographically boreal forests of northern Canada and Russia cover 10 percent of the earth's land area.
 While our examination here focuses on boreal forest ecosystem dynamics, the principles can be generalized to other forests ecosystems, and indeed other ecosystems globally.
 Hence, our analysis, while examining a case study, is also intended to offer conceptual insight into ways of integrating climate policy with wildlife and forest and ecosystem management more broadly.

-174 THE MODEL
+THE MODEL